GoogleCloudPlatform/cloud-foundation-fabric/modules/net-swp/README.md

 - Url list rules via the `policy_rules.url_lists` variable
 - Custom rules via the `policy_rules.custom`

+It also allows to deploy SWP as a Private Service Connect service.
+This means that a single SWP deployment can be used from across different VPCs, regardless of whether they are interconnected.

+A [Proxy-only subnet](https://cloud.google.com/load-balancing/docs/proxy-only-subnets) must exist in the VPC where SWP is deployed.

+When deploying SWP, the required ad-hoc [Cloud Router](https://cloud.google.com/network-connectivity/docs/router) is also created.

 ## Examples

 ### Minimal Secure Web Proxy